Ferrite-FEM/Ferrite.jl/docs/src/index.md

 ```@meta
-DocTestSetup = quote
+DocTestSetup = :(using JuAFEM)
-    using JuAFEM
-end
 ```

 # JuAFEM.jl
 *A simple finite element toolbox written in Julia.*

 ## Introduction
-JuAFEM is a finite element toolbox that provides functionalities to implement finite element analysis in [Julia](https://github.com/JuliaLang/julia).
+`JuAFEM` is a finite element toolbox that provides functionalities to implement finite element analysis in [Julia](https://github.com/JuliaLang/julia).
 The aim is to be general and to keep mathematical abstractions.
 The main functionalities of the package include:

 * Facilitate integration using different quadrature rules.